lizmat/articles/sbom-2.md

 - are **not** monetising the product
 - make a product that is ultimately not intended for commercial activities

-That does not mean you can continue to be blissfully unaware of the CRA, at least not if you want your project taken seriously.
-For instance, you could help making the job of SBOMs easier by enriching the [META information](https://github.com/Raku/problem-solving/issues/491) of a project.
+The option developers and maintainers of Raku module distributions ought to consider, is what kind of information they can provide to make it easier for manufacturers to become compliant - eg. by enriching the [META information](https://github.com/Raku/problem-solving/issues/491) of a project.

+A maintainer will need to decide whether under what conditions they would want to take part in the security regime that the CRA envisions (such as promises to respond in a timely manner to security issues).
+That *could* be a "no".
+Or a "no, unless...".

 ## Open Source Steward

 The CRA introduced a new concept of an organization in the world: the [Open Source Steward](https://www.developer-tech.com/news/open-source-wins-concessions-new-eu-cyber-law/).
 An Open Source Steward is a legal entity that:
 - provides sustained support for Open Source products that are ultimately intended for commercial activities
-- plays a major role in ensuring viability of these
+- plays a main role in ensuring viability of these
 - faciliates due diligence obligations and cooperates with market surveillance authorities
 - notifies on security incidents and vulnerabilities